rosschapman/if-ross-wrote-javascript/data/README.md

+**1/9/18**: Object.freeeeeeeze.
+Never used that before.
+It's nice assurance to lock this down and force me to be properly mixin objects when creating (no pants) models.

 ### Where to put it

 In typical Ross fashion, I got juuust good enough at SQL syntax to try something new.
 For a moment there I even had the radical notion: why not store the collection of reads in a flat file?
 There's something tantalizing about how simple all that would be.